sachiniyer/mastodon-status/README.md

 I use AWS infra because I don't want to be dependent on my cluster for this.
 However, I still use my [status api](https://status.sachiniyer.com) ([source](https;//github.com/sachiniyer/status)) to get status on all my services.
 If that goes down, I assume the whole cluster is down.

+Specifically, I have a lambda function that is triggered by a scheduled cloudwatch rule to run every 30 minutes.

 ## Running

 You should be able to run/deploy this as well.
 Make sure to clone recursively.